UK running cost calculator

 A worked example helps the user compare the result with a familiar everyday scenario.

-4 cups at 250 ml needs 1 litres of water across the day.
+4 cups at 250 ml need 1,000 ml of water across the day.
+The default minimum-fill setting boils 500 ml each time.

 Tips to reduce cost